RickStrahl/MarkdownMonster/README.md

 This is the markdonwn parser used to render markdown in the preview editor.
 CommonMark.NET is fast and easy to work with and has an excellent extensibility interface.

 ## License
-Although we provide the source in the open, Markdown Monster is licensed software.
+Although we provide the source in the open, Markdown Monster is licensed software &copy; West Wind Technologies, 2016.

 Markdown Monster can  be downloaded and evaluated for free, but a [reasonably priced license](http://store.west-wind.com/product/MARKDOWN_MONSTER) must be purchased for continued use.
 Licenses are per user, rather than per machine, so you can use Markdown Monster on as many computers you wish with your license.